Missouri march seeks justice for black teen killed by police

 “For many, the fight has never ended,” said NAACP staff member Jamiah Adams, who participated in the march.

-In the small town of Rosebud, Adams said a group that included Ku Klux Klan members met the marchers with racist signs, epithets and fried chicken and watermelon, foods typically associated with racist stereotypes of black people.
+In the small town of Rosebud, Adams said a group that included Ku Klux Klan members met the marchers with racist signs, epithets as well as fried chicken and watermelon, foods typically associated with racist stereotypes of black people.
 Someone broke a window of a bus accompanying the marchers in an incident that remains unexplained, she said.

-The NAACP is calling for a number of changes, including the ouster of the Ferguson police chief, an end to racial profiling by police and the demilitarization of local police authorities.
+The NAACP is calling for a number of changes, including the ouster of the Ferguson police chief, the demilitarization of local police authorities and an end to racial profiling by police.

-Brown’s Aug.
-9 death, and the lack of charges against Wilson, have prompted expanding protests over what activists say is deeply engrained hostile treatment of African Americans by police, and an unequal justice system that refuses to hold police accountable.
+Brown’s death, and a grand jury’s decision in November not to indict Wilson, have prompted expanding protests over what activists say is deeply engrained hostile treatment of black Americans by police, and an unequal justice system that refuses to hold police accountable.

-In recent days, protests have spread to many major U.S. cities, after a grand jury in Staten Island decided not to indict a white police officer in the New York City borough in the death of a 43-year-old black man suspected of illegally selling cigarettes.
-Eric Garner died after being placed in a chokehold as officers tried to arrest him.
+Protests spread to many major U.S. cities this week after another grand jury decided not to indict a white police officer who put a 43-year-old black man suspected of illegally selling cigarettes in a chokehold in New York, which resulted in his death.

-Reporting by Carey Gillam in Kansas City, Mo.; Editing by Doina Chiacu and Christian Plumb
+Reporting by Carey Gillam in Kansas City, Missouri; Editing by Doina Chiacu, Christian Plumb and Sandra Maler